 Title VIII Alert

-As you may know, the Title VIII program, administered by the U.S. Department of State with funds appropriated by Congress, has supported language training and research on Eastern Europe and Eurasia for over 25 years.
+As you may know, the Title VIII program, administered by the U.S. Department of State with funds appropriated by Congress, has supported language training and research on Eastern Europe and Eurasia for 30 years.
 Title VIII makes grants to organizations that in turn organizes competitions for individual fellowships and grants and to institutions that run summer language or research programs.
 In the midst of the general strife over the national budget and debt ceiling, we received news that the Title VIII program – the program that has been so essential in supporting language training and advanced research in our field – did not receive an appropriation for the federal fiscal year 2013.